foursquare/qgis-plugin/README.md

 ### Supported styling and layer types

-Currently the plugin supports exporting line, point and polygon geometries.
+Currently the plugin supports exporting **line**, **point** and **polygon** geometries.
 The cartographic capabilities in QGIS are vast and can become very complex, and currently the plugin supports only basic styles.

 The following QGIS styles are supported:

  - **Single Symbol with Simple Fill** - These are the basic QGIS styles.
 With these you can define a fill and a stroke styles (width and color) for a feature.
  - **Categorized** - With categorized styling you can visualize qualitative data.
 The color palettes used in QGIS visualization are automatically exported.
  - **Graduated** - Graduated styling can be used for sequential or diverging datasets.
 Currently supported classifications are *quantile*, *equal interval* and *logarithmic*.

+If an unsupported feature is detected, the export will be stopped in its entirety.

 ## Development